-Why do a Real Estate "Walk-Thru" prior to "Closing"?
+Why do a Real Estate "Walk-Through" prior to "Closing"?

 In Florida we call Settlement of Escrow “Closings”.
 This is where your purchase money is transferred to the seller and the keys to your new home purchase are given to you.